 The other night, I had a conversation with my friend about a topic that comes up too often lately: marriage.
 We are both in our early 20s, working our first job, single and scared that we are going to be single for the rest of our life.
-My friend joked, or so she said, that she’s considering sperm donor to have kids should she remains single in the next 10 years or so.
+My friend joked, or so she said, that she’s considering to use the service of a sperm donor to have kids should she remains single in the next 10 years or so.

-We feel kind of hopeless that up to this point we remain single.
-The fact that we have stable incomes and friends in our disposal don’t seem to give much comfort.
+We feel kind of hopeless that up to this point that we remain single.
+The fact that we have stable incomes and friends at our disposal doesn’t seem to give much comfort.

-But then I wonder, why should I care so much?
+But then I wonder, why should we care so much?